Married to a Narcissist?

-- Those whose primary fears are that they may not be loveable, be rejected, not good enough, and that they may be ridiculed.
+- Those whose primary fears include rejection, a fear that they may not be loveable or not good enough, and that they may be ridiculed.

-Wounded narcissists come from a place of fragility, and genuinely struggle to love themselves.
-They may not get their needs in their family, or they may have been bullied in school.
-Such narcissists need plenty of external validation.
+Wounded narcissists come from a place of fragility, and they genuinely struggle to love themselves.
+They may not get their needs met in their family, or they may have been bullied in school.
+Such narcissists seek plenty of external validation.
 They often feel the need to be propped up by others, and commonly have trust issues in relationships.

 They are very image-conscious.
-“People who are in this place will often try hard to seem cool, seem smart… A lot on social media, they're posting things that are very intentionally trying to make them look good.”
+“People who are in this place will often try hard to seem cool, seem smart… Often on social media, they’re posting things that are very intentionally trying to make them look good.”